dulte/TicTacToe/README.md

 ### Playing
 As of now, you have the first move.
 The AI will then make a move, and so on.
 The program will track who wins.
 When a game is over you can press *reset* so start over. *reset* can be pressed at any time to reset (when you know you will lose...).

 You can change the difficulty of the AI by pressing the *Change AI* button.
-The AI has a difficulty between 1 and 5.
-You should beat it at 1, and maybe 2, but higher than that it is more or less unbeatable...
+The AI has a difficulty between 1 and 7.
+As of now the AI is beatable on all levels...
+Yet to find the bug :(

 ## Rules